-With the research being theoretical in nature, using existing research and providing a conceptual framework, the basic premise is that housing as a commodity does not provide the same benefits to individuals and society as does housing created as social infrastructure.
+With the research being theoretical, using existing research and providing a conceptual framework, the basic premise is that housing as a commodity does not provide the same benefits to individuals and society as housing created as social infrastructure.

-Kraatz et al (2022) review a span of literature as well as engagement from government, non-profit and industry experts.
+Kraatz et al (2022) review a span of literature and engagement from government, non-profit and industry experts.
 The considerations of Kraatz et al (2022) span across nine domains that affect persons in affordable housing.
 The nine domains are community & culture, economy, education, employment, environment, health & wellbeing, housing, social engagement, and urban amenity.
 The benefits provided by intentional social infrastructure range from secure housing for tenants, macroeconomic benefits, fiscal benefits through tenant engagement, social capital to increased individual productivity from employment, health and education and life cycle productivity.

 Research by Bratner, Douglas and Kornberger (2023) is also theoretical in nature.
 Focusing their research inside urban cities, they hone in on social infrastructure as a breeding ground for communing.
-They postulate that social infrastructure undergirds relational communing which is part of the constructed environment that nurtures social capital and promotes mutual concerns among community members.
+They postulate that social infrastructure undergirds relational communing, part of the constructed environment that nurtures social capital and promotes mutual concerns among community members.
 Bratner, Douglas, and Kornberger (2023) label housing complexes as social infrastructure only if they foster community involvement and maintain upkeep on the property itself.
-In their framework, these urban spaces are governed by partnerships between commoners, public as well as private organizations, and community members or residents have equal access to resources.
+In their framework, these urban spaces are governed by partnerships between commoners, public and private organizations, and community members or residents have equal access to resources.
 Sources used by Bratner, Douglas and Kornberger (2023) are primarily focused on the commons, communing, collectivity, and urban spaces.

 Although the population focus of Lewis et al (2022) is senior citizens, they adequately define and delineate the need for social infrastructure that can be applied to other demographics.
-Lewis et al (2022) characterize social infrastructure as a foundational element of urban renewal planning committing that new buildings and their surrounding landscape foster social connection for all ages and support resident’s sense of identity, belonging, and inclusion.
+Lewis et al (2022) characterize social infrastructure as a foundational element of urban renewal planning, committing that new buildings and their surrounding landscape foster social connection for all ages and support residents’ sense of identity, belonging, and inclusion.
 This would be achieved through community development, skills training, and social enterprises.
 Their discussion and conclusions are based on case studies, literature review, anecdotal findings and focus groups.

 Laytham and Layton (2019) in their theoretical study, are not so much concerned about housing as social infrastructure as they are concerned about the infrastructural support for public cities.
 Laytham and Laytom (2019 present a formal definition of social infrastructure on a broader scale in stating “social infrastructure refers to the networks of spaces, facilities, institutions, and groups that create affordances for social connection”, (p.
 3).
 Laytham and Layton (2019) draw their conclusions and findings on existing literature on the subject.
 One profound concept mentioned in the article, cited from (Amin, 2008), is “social surplus” which is social infrastructure that encourages trust, civility, encounter and common purpose.
 This concept is worth expanding upon.

 The definitions, scope and use of social infrastructure presented by each author, can be applied on a micro scale to a subsidized housing complex.
-An apartment community can include a shared community garden, coffee house, club house, fitness center, meeting spaces and children activity room.
-This type of infrastructure foster social interaction, promotes creativity and contributes to the health and well being of a building’s tenants.
+An apartment community can include a shared community garden, coffee house, club house, fitness center, meeting spaces and children's activity room.
+This type of infrastructure foster social interaction, promotes creativity and contributes to the health and well-being of a building’s tenants.